Juice Recipes You'll Love–No Matter How You Feel About Juicing for Health

 But there are downsides.
 Juicing for health is a time suck.
 And it can be expensive, because you have to buy a ton of fruits and vegetables and shell out for special equipment.

 But the good news, Dr. Katz says, is that juicing can be healthy as long as you're strategic about it.
-Think of it as you would grilling, sauteing or steaming — you wouldn't do it all the time, but it's a good tool to have in your produce prep kit.
+Think of it as a refreshing treat rather than your predominant source of fruits and vegetables.
 (Study up on the latest scoop about the dirty dozen and clean 15.)

 The Truth About Juice Cleanses

-Before you follow in go all in and replace meals with sips, know this about juicing for health:
+Before you go all in and replace meals with sips, know this about taking juicing for health to the extreme:

 - You're not flushing anything out.
 Your body runs on an auto-cleanse system that's managed by your kidneys, liver, and intestines, and there's no evidence that juice improves the process.
 If you feel "lighter," it's probably because you're eliminating junk food, not toxins.
 (See our complete breakdown of what happens to your body on a three-day juice cleanse.)

 - You won't stay slim forever.
-You may drop several pounds quickly, but most of it's likely to be water weight.
+You may lose weight, but most of it's likely to be water weight.
 When you cut calories, your body gets energy by releasing glycogen, a type of carb that holds on to water.
 As soon as you stop the cleanse, you gain the pounds back.
 Lasting weight loss comes from changing your diet long-term.

 - You might feel as if you have the flu.
 Fatigue, nausea, insomnia and headaches are some of the possible side effects.
 And if you have a history of eating disorders, a juice fast can trigger a recurrence.